uatthaphon/laravel-activity-monitor/README.md

 ...
 ```

-try and see it return collection of `ActivityMonitor` that you can access
+Try and see it return collection of `ActivityMonitor` model

 ```php
 use AMView;